Bhranti Bilas

-The classic comedy was made based on Ishwarchandra Vidyasagar's popular novel with a similar name, which itself was inspired by the Shakespearian play 'Comedy Of Errors'.
 In this movie, Uttam Kumar and Bhanu Bandyopadhyay were cast as a merchant and his servant, respectively.
 They visit a new town but don't know about the existence of their respective twin brothers and it ultimately leads to a series of confusions leading to a laugh riot.

 Plot

 Although the original play was set in an unspecified, but distant past, the film relocates the story to modern day India.
 The film tells the story of a Bengali merchant from Kolkata and his servant who visit a small town for a business appointment, but, whilst there, are mistaken for a pair of locals, leading to much confusion.